Wolf-Dieter Hauschild: Station in Frankfurt (Oder)

 From 1963 to 1970 Hauschild was musical director at the Kleist Theater and permanent conductor of the Brandenburgisches Staatsorchester Frankfurt.
-His tasks there extended accordingly to both the music theatre and the concert series.
-His repertoire included among others Verdi, Mozart and Bizet.
+His tasks there extended accordingly to both the musical theater and the concert series.
+His repertoire included, among others, Verdi, Mozart and Bizet.
 In 1966 he conducted the Kurt Hübenthal's production of Georg Friedrich Handel's opera Serse.
 He was also responsible for the world premiere of the symphonic work Schwedter Impulse by Nikolai Badinski as well as the GDR premiere of the opera Der zerbrochene Krug by Zbynik Vostrak and The Rake's Progress by Stravinsky.
 Because of its proximity to Berlin, as Hauschild explained, renowned singers such as Reiner Süß could be won for roles.
 With the politician Erich Mückenberger, Hauschild at the time advocated a new venue, the future Konzerthalle Carl Philipp Emanuel Bach.

 Engagement by the Berliner Rundfunk

 In 1971 Hauschild was engaged at the Berliner Rundfunk, where he first conducted the Rundfunkchor Berlin.
 From 1973 to 1976 he was representative of Heinz Rögner at the Rundfunk-Sinfonieorchester Berlin.
 On the radio he met Helmut Koch again, a "fateful acquaintance", as he would later remember.
 So he represented him at the world premiere of Fritz Geißler's Oratorium Schöpfer Mensch.
 Further premieres at the MaerzMusik in Berlin were to follow, among others in 1975 Jürgen Wilbrandt's Mein Haus hat Erde und Meer (speaker Horst Westphal) and Ruth Zechlin's Klavierkonzert (with Eva Ander), 1976 Wolfgang Strauß' 4.
 Sinfonie mit Sopran-Solo (with Renate Frank-Reinecke) and Siegfried Matthus' Laudate pacem (with Renate Krahmer, Elisabeth Breul, Annelies Burmeister, Armin Ude and Hermann Christian Polster) and in 1977 Köhler's Der gefesselte Orpheus and Lothar Voigtländer's Canto General (with Brigita Šulcová).

 In 1976 Hauschild succeeded Herbert Kegel as leader of the Deutsche Streicherphilharmonie.
 Even after his move to Leipzig, he cultivated the connection to the capital and was a guest conductor at the Deutsche Staatsoper and the Komische Oper Berlin.
 Thus he took over the musical direction of the Götz Friedrich's production of Verdi's Il trovatore.